First of all, tell our readers something about you.

 And of course sailing.
 We’ve been sailing since we first moved to Sydney 15 years ago when we hooked up with some mates who invited us sailing on the harbour.
 But sailing’s always been in our blood, with my grandfather a keen sailor on the Baltic, and we recently found out that my wife’s great-uncle was an original founder of a yacht club at Botany Bay in Sydney.
 Our sailing has taken us to the likes of Croatia, Greece, Sardinia and the Whitsundays as well as inshore racing in Sydney Harbour and the odd offshore race.

 Professionally I achieved the peak of my career several years ago as the head of marketing for our company.
 It’s now time to look at doing something new.
-My wife’s happy to continue working during the trip – with wifi, 4G and satellite communication this is entirely feasible.
-Our son will continue his schooling.
+For now, I just want to relax and enjoy the trip.
+One of my favourite past times is playing poker, and I can continue to play online on the trip as we will have wifi, 4G and satellite communication.
+For me, playing poker and sailing the open oceans sounds like heaven.
+I’ve been playing poker way longer than I’ve been sailing, as I started when I was in college, playing with groups of friends.
+I rarely get to play in person anymore, but I regularly play online.
+I like to use this real money online casino so hopefully I will make a bit of money to keep our funds up.
+We’re not too concerned about money, though, as my wife’s happy to continue working during the trip – which is entirely feasible due to our wifi.
+Our son will continue his schooling as well.
 The Australian school system is well set up for distance education, on account of all the kids in the outback living far from any schools.
 And this will be a great opportunity for him.
 Imagine learning about Roman history while sailing in Italy, the great explorers while in the Caribbean, marine biology amongst the Bahamas, Belize, or the Tuamotus reefs.
 About volcanoes while in Sicily and Vanuatu.

 Firstly we will be buying a new yacht.
 While I would love to go over to Europe and spend 6 months looking for a quality old Swan or Oyster, we don’t have the time.
 We do have the time to buy a new yacht, spend one month during commissioning making sure everything is working and then four months in the Med putting the yacht through its paces before we head across the Atlantic.